 This course is suited to anyone who is capable and passionate about developing their musical abilities.
 While it is well suited to those who studied Music in Years 9 and 10, it is not a prerequisite to have studied Elective Music.
 The Music 1 Course is for students who have a keen passion and desire to develop significant musical skills.
-All students will be required to sing or play a musical instrument in the Music 1 Course.
+All students will be required to sing or play a musical instrument for the Music 1 Course

-- Performance Solo and ensemble performances in a wide range of styles. - Composition Creating, arranging and improvising based on a wide range of musical styles using the available technology. - Aural Written examinations responding to musical excerpts. - Musicology Oral and written reports on a wide range of musical styles.
+- Performance Solo and ensemble performances in a wide range of styles. - Composition Creating, arranging, and improvising based on a wide range of musical styles using the available technology. - Aural Written examinations responding to musical excerpts. - Musicology Oral and written reports on a wide range of musical styles.

-Year 11 Course School Assessment Year 12 Course School Assessment Year 12 HSC Examination Students will be assessed on the following areas across three assessment tasks: • Performance - 25% • Composition - 25% • Musicology - 25% • Aural - 25% Core Performance - 10% Core Musicology - 10% Core Composition - 10% Core Aural - 25% Elective 1, 2 & 3 - 15% each Elective choices are any combination of Performance and/or Composition and/or Musicology.
-Core Performance - 20 marks Core Aural - 30 marks Three Electives - 60 marks Either Composition, Or Performance, Or Viva Voce Any combination of electives to the value of 60 marks
+Year 11 Course School Assessment Year 12 Course School Assessment Year 12 HSC Examination Students will be assessed in Core Performance - 10% Core Performance - 20 marks the following areas across Core Musicology - 10% Core Aural - 30 marks three assessment tasks: Core Composition - 10% Core Aural - 25% Three Electives - 60 marks Performance - 25% Electives 1, 2 & 3 - 15% each Either Composition, Composition - 25% Or Performance, Musicology - 25% Elective choices are any Or Viva Voce Aural - 25% combination of Performance and/or Composition and/or Musicology.
+Any combination of electives to the value of 60 marks